 At a glance

-Developers of large-scale commercial or industrial projects.
+Developers of large-scale commercial or industrial projects requiring high water usage.

 With ongoing drought concerns, the city is investing in more efficient irrigation and native plants to keep parks green while using less water.